+Do you want to know what is Measuring Your Office Space Utilization?
 If the workplace is not adequately and appropriately utilized, then you may see rising costs and unforeseen expenses.
 You may find that you have space that is being wasted or you may not have enough space to do what you need to do.
 Either way, it can cause problems that can be easily avoided with the right workplace utilization metrics in place.

-Find a More Efficient Use for the Space
+Find a More Efficient Use for Space:

 You want to make sure that every available square foot of space in your office building is being utilized as much as possible.
 Doing so can help provide a more agile work environment that is more conducive to improved productivity.

 When you walk through the office, what do you see?
 Are there vacant desks or unused office furniture or machines cluttering the space?
 If so, will removing them provide you with the opportunity to use the space for something more important?

 When you have an office space that is utilized properly, then you will find improved collaboration among the employees and increased levels of creativity.
 Make sure you have comfortable and open areas the employees can gather to discuss new strategies or other work-related tasks.

 Do you have a meeting room available for private gatherings or to provide a more isolated and quiet environment?
 Having these things all show that you are using your office space effectively so that it suits the needs of your employees.

 Finally, if you have a space that is utilized to its fullest and provides a comfortable, balanced, and flowing work environment, then employees are more likely to stick around.
 A modern and comfortable aesthetic can encourage employees to be their best and perform at optimal levels.